-My Dear Sir: Our case is decided against us.
+My DEAR SIR:-Our case is decided against us.
 The decision was announced this morning.
 Very sorry, but there is no help.
-The history of the case since it came here is this: On Friday morning last, Mr. Joy filed his papers, and entered his motion for a mandamus, and urged me to take up the motion as soon as possible.
-I already had the points, and authorities sent me, by you and by Mr. Goodrich but had not studied them.
+The history of the case since it came here is this.
+On Friday morning last, Mr. Joy filed his papers, and entered his motion for a mandamus, and urged me to take up the motion as soon as possible.
+I already had the points and authority sent me by you and by Mr. Goodrich, but had not studied them.
 I began preparing as fast as possible.

 The evening of the same day I was again urged to take up the case.
 I refused on the ground that I was not ready, and on which plea I also got off over Saturday.
 But on Monday (the 14th) I had to go into it.
 We occupied the whole day, I using the large part.
 I made every point and used every authority sent me by yourself and by Mr. Goodrich; and in addition all the points I could think of and all the authorities I could find myself.
-When I closed the argument on my part, a large package was handed me, which proved to be the Plat you sent me.
-The court received it of me, but it was not different from the Plat already on the record.
+When I closed the argument on my part, a large package was handed me, which proved to be the plat you sent me.

+The court received it of me, but it was not different from the plat already on the record.
 I do not think I could ever have argued the case better than I did.
 I did nothing else, but prepare to argue and argue this case, from Friday morning till Monday evening.
-Very sorry for the result; but I do not think it could have been prevented me two letters, and that although you do not expect me to come now, you wonder that I do not write.
+Very sorry for the result; but I do not think it could have been prevented.
+Your friend, as ever,